- What’s Miracle Wand?

 How long should drapery wands be?

-This is entirely up to you, but hardware stores sell them up to 6 feet long.
+This is entirely up to you, but hardware stores sell dowels up to 6 feet long.

 In the past (you know, before Miracle Wand), drapery wands were pretty expensive for what you got.
 Even acrylic wands are expensive, not paintable, and for a 4-foot pair of them they hover around $40-$60 depending on where you get them.
 So, cost was one consideration.